1. What kinds of vehicles may be eligible for a profile?

 10. How will I know when my profile is published?

 We always try to let owners know in advance when their profiles will appear.
+Please be patient.
+Eventually, almost every vehicle submitted is treated to a published profile.

 11. What if I have additional questions?